 IBM Initiate is a state-of-the-art master patient index (MPI) solution with best-of-breed patient matching capabilities.
 But it requires thousands or millions of potential matches to be manually reviewed.
 Learn how you can automatically match those potential matches, saving the time and effort of manual review.

 It’s time for organizations to stop performing MPI cleanups.
-Verato offers a subscription service that lets organizations prevent duplicates from being created in the first place.
+Verato offers a Referential Matching plug-in that works continuously to find and remediate duplicates an EHR or EMPI has missed, and that prevents duplicates from being created in the first place.

 AHIMA16 – Stop Cleaning Your Identity Data!
 Achieve Interoperability of Patient Information Despite Dirty and Out-of-Date Data